technofocus-pte/fbricrealtimeintprv/Labguides/Use case 3/UseCase03.md

       ![](./media/image385.png)

-18. Enter your **Microsoft Office 365** tenant credentials and click on the **Next** button.
+18. Enter your tenant credentials and click on the **Next** button.

       ![](./media/image386.png)